mitmproxy/pdoc/pdoc/templates/README.md

 ## Changing the code highlighting themes

 The `code-highlighting.css` file contains the CSS styles used to add code source highlighting for both light and dark themes.
-To use another color scheme, you can generate your own file by running:
+Default color schemes are `default` (light theme) and `monokai` (dark theme).
+To change them, you can generate your own file by running:

 ```
 pygmentize -S <theme> -f html > code-highlighting.css